Takenobou/instaReposter/README.md

     `pip install pillow`

 #### 2. Login
-  - In instaLogin.txt change Username to your Instagram username and Password to you Instagram password
+  - In instaLogin.txt change Username to your Instagram username and Password to your Instagram password
   - In picGrab.py change clID to your app client ID, clSE to your client Secret, change user to your Reddit username and password to your Reddit password